New York City's primary day is finally here.

-Polls will open at 6 a.m. and close at 9 p.m. in districts throughout the five boroughs.
+Polls opened at 6 a.m. on Tuesday, Sept.
+12, and are set to close at 9 p.m. in districts throughout the five boroughs.
 Only voters who are registered with a political party can vote on the ballots.

 Polling locations can be found online, including on the city’s Board of Elections website, or by calling 866-868-3692.

 State Attorney General Eric Schneiderman’s office has a hotline for anyone who experiences problems at the polls during the day, 1-800-771-7755.
 Voters can also email their complaints to his office at email@example.com.

 This year’s New York City primary elections may not have the drama of previous contests, but there are still plenty of reasons why voters should pay attention and head to the polls.